Face Up (album): Content

 Face Up was recorded in 2001.
 "We really enjoyed making that album," Stansfield said.
 "I was feeling good and I was very positive about everything.
 And that definitely comes out in the mood of the album."
-She co-wrote most songs with her husband Ian Devaney and Richard Darbyshire from the 80's band Living in a Box.
+She co-wrote most songs with her husband Ian Devaney and Richard Darbyshire from the band Living in a Box.
 Devaney also produced the entire album.
 "You Can Do That" and "When the Last Sun Goes Down" were co-written by Frank Musker, and "8-3-1" and "Can't Wait to" were co-written by Charlotte Kelly.
 "Boyfriend" was written by Stansfield and Devaney alone.
 The title track contains a sample from "First Come, First Serve" by Ramon Morris, and "8-3-1" starts off with a classic cinema line from Audrey Hepburn, "Oh I love you."

 On Face Up, Stansfield showcases her approach to classic funk and soul music and also tries out the contemporary urban beats of modern R&B. The album was released with thirteen songs in Europe and fourteen in the United Kingdom, including "All over Me."
 The Japanese edition included two bonus tracks: remix of "Let's Just Call It Love" and "Can't Wait To".
 In 2003, the album was remastered and re-released as limited edition digipak with "All over Me" and two other bonus songs: "Can't Wait To" and "You Get Me" (from the 1997 single "Don't Cry for Me").
 Four songs were performed during Stansfield's concert at Ronnie Scott's Jazz Club which was released on DVD in 2005 titled simply Live at Ronnie Scott's.

 Face Up was remastered and expanded, and was re-released as a deluxe 2CD + DVD set in November 2014.
 It was expanded to feature rare tracks and 12" mixes including 2003 remixes of "All Around the World", plus videos, live footage and a specially recorded interview with Stansfield.
 The twenty-eight-page booklet features photos, memorabilia, lyrics and brand new sleeve notes.
 The set was issued in the United Kingdom on 10 November 2014 and in Europe on 21 November 2014.
 It was also released as a part of The Collection 1989–2003 at the same time.
 The previously unreleased tracks on the 2014 reissue of Face Up include: "I've Got Something Better" (Trackmasters Remix), and three remixes of "8-3-1" by David Morales (Morales Radio Mix, Morales Alternative Club Mix and Morales Dub).
 Additionally, People Hold On ...
 The Remix Anthology features a previously unreleased remix of "Let's Just Call It Love" called the Feel It Mix by Ian Devaney.